nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate5.rst

 The :class:`~examples.aggregate5.domainmodel.Dog` aggregate class defines a :func:`~examples.aggregate5.domainmodel.Dog.mutate` method, which evolves aggregate state by constructing a new instance of the aggregate class each time it is called, according to the type of event it is called with.
-Support for reconstructing an aggregate object from an aggregate snapshot object is included in this method.
+Support for reconstructing an aggregate object from a snapshot object is included in this method.

 .. literalinclude:: ../../../examples/aggregate5/domainmodel.py
     :pyobject: Dog